-Most likely you’ve already heard of this Dump Cake with Cherries recipe and have even made it before.
+Most likely you’ve already heard of this cherry pineapple dump cake recipe and have made it yourself.

 Our Mom used to make this recipe way back in the 80’s.